UvaCsl/HemoCell/README.md

 - On Windows 10, use the Linux subsystem feature (search for Ubuntu in Windows Store), then follow the above instructions to install the required packages.
 - On Mac OS X install homebrew, and search for the packages providing the same tools (g++, openmpi, hdf5, cmake).

-### `Palabos`
+### Palabos
-The working version of `palabos` is bundled with HemoCell.
+The working version of `Palabos` is bundled with HemoCell.
 Some modification of the source code is necessary for seamless and performant interoperation (see `Setting up the source` below).
 Other versions of Palabos are not currently supported.

 ### HDF5